 WHAT NOT TO DO!

 This exhibitor used the black drape provided with the booth package, and simply hung the product from “S” hooks attached to the top of the pipe.
-This does allow for retailers to view the product up-close, but the large table gets in the way of the retailers stepping into the booth.
+This does not allow for retailers to view the product up-close, and the large table gets in the way of retailers stepping into the booth.